Are you interested in using your lived experience and voice to help us shape the future pulmonary fibrosis research?

 This online webinar has now taken place.

 The MTWC lecture series is primarily aimed at researchers and healthcare professionals, which means that elements of each lecture are likely to be very technical.
 However, interested members of the public are welcome to attend.
-Read on to find out more about what Dr Jacob will talk about during his MTWC lecture.
+Read on to find out more about what Dr Adam Byrne will talk about during his MTWC lecture.

 The role of macrophage metabolism in regulating the airways